MahjongPantheon/pantheon/docs/technical/production-setup.md

 with updating your nginx configs on host.

 ### Environment variables for Pantheon

+Run `make pull` to fetch prebuilt pantheon containers from registry.
+Alternatively, you might want to run `make container` to build the containers right on your server (not recommended in general).

 Create a production environment file for Pantheon called `/srv/__pantheon/Env/.env.production`.
 You can use `.env.example.production` as a starting point.
 Then call `make prod_start` in pantheon folder as user to fetch and